hoanhan101/gray/_posts/2020-03-12-the-effective-engineer.md

   - Track TODO list in a single list
   - Sort the list frequently by asking yourself on a recurring basis:
     - Is there anything else I could be doing that’s higher-leverage
-      - focus on what directly produce value (products shipped, user acquired, business metrics moved, sales made)
+      - Focus on what directly produce value (products shipped, user acquired, business metrics moved, sales made)
-      - focus on the important and non-urgent (planning career goals, building relationships, personal development, improving workflow)
+      - Focus on the important and non-urgent (planning career goals, building relationships, personal development, improving workflow)
   - Preserve larger blocks of focused time + learn to say no unimportant activities
   - Limit the amount of work in progress + resist the urge to work on too many projects at once
   - Make it a habit